 This is a meta which surface is generated by the field produced by a straight line of a given length.
 This gives a cylindrical surface, with rounded closed ends.
 It has one additional parameter:

-The length of the line (and hence, of the tube).
+The length of the line (and hence, of the capsule).

 - Plane (rectangular plane, bi-dimensional structure)